DFE-Digital/architecture/principles/business-architecture-principles.md

 ## 1. Align with business strategy

-Business architecture should always align with, and prioritise activities that support, DfE’s overall strategy and goals.
+Business architecture should always align with, and prioritise activities that support, DfE’s overall strategy and goals

 **Rationale**

 *	Ensures that architectural recommendations and decisions regarding DfE’s capabilities, organisation and information directly support DfE’s strategy and goals
-*	Business architecture helps determine the structures that enable strategy to be executed effectively and efficiently.
+*	Business architecture helps determine the structures that enable strategy to be executed effectively and efficiently

 **Implications**

-*	All business architecture initiatives must demonstrate how they contribute to DfEs overall strategy and goals.
+*	All business architecture initiatives must demonstrate how they contribute to DfEs overall strategy and goals
-*	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture.
+*	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture

 ## 2. The business drives the narrative

 Business architecture activities are driven by the stakeholder voice.
-Business architects should be able to link work back to stakeholder requirements and present architecture options and alternatives based on requirements for stakeholders to review and approve.
+Business architects should be able to link work back to stakeholder requirements and present architecture options and alternatives based on requirements for stakeholders to review and approve

 **Rationale**